Hello! Here is a brief look into

 Therefore the challenge is to find a way to integrate sustainability analysis into equity research that adds value and does not incur a penalty.
 Towards this end, ‘Generations’ holds a concentrated portfolio of companies with a long term view and a three years (wow!) span of calculating returns.
 In an era where the average mutual fund turns over its entire portfolio in eleven months that is impressive.

-Then the discussion moved to a conversation moderated by John.
+conversation moderated by John.
 The talk amongst other things centred on working together where both Blood and Gore acted modest and heaped credit on their team.

 Talking on their investment framework, David moved back to the spectrum analogy and the factoring in of all dimensions (market and sustainability) in the pricing of a company.
 An example for this was measuring the carbon intensity of profits for valuing the automobile companies.